 Baldwin Methodist College, one of the premiere colleges has started a unique initiative.
 This is not to allow any biker to enter college premises without helmet or even if a pillion hasn’t worn helmet.
 “One may ask us as to why are we checking at college premises.
-Well, it is observed that in most of the colleges, the students somehow try to sneakhelmetathon-bangalore-events into the campus without wearing helmets.
+Well, it is observed that in most of the colleges, the students somehow try to sneak into the campus without wearing helmets.
 In other cases, the students tend to remove helmets once they find there is no cop on the road.
 So, we want to ensure that the students wear helmets all the time they are driving, we have launched a campaign to let inside a biker only if both biker and pillion (in case of a pillion rider accompanying a student) only with helmets, “said college principal Joshua Samuel adding that the Bengaluru police have announced of imposing fine for bikers not wearing helmets from Wednesday and this was the lasty ditch attempt from his institution to educate Benglaureans to wear helmets and help the police in this initiative.

 Helmets are made compulsory for pillion riders in Bengaluru.
 Leave pillions, we still find that even bike riders are driving without helmets.
 Bengaluru has one of the highest two-wheeler population in the country with close to four million bikes being registered in the city.
 The city also accounts for one of the highest bike-related deaths and injuries in the country.
 Most of these deaths or severe cases are related to head injuries where biker or pillion were not wearing helmets.
 In fact, last week, saw three deaths in the city where bikers were not wearing helmets.
 So, it is time to raise awareness among the bikers for need of helmets.